cuiyongbo/hello-world/my_wiki/military_terms.rst

 |
 | inter [埋葬]
 | Definition: place (a corpse) in a grave or tomb, typically with funeral rites.
-| Usage: He was interred with the millitary honors due to him.
+| Usage: He was interred with the military honors due to him.
 |
 | loot
 | Definition: goods, especially private property, take from an enemy in war. [战利品]